 First off, schema transfer is a solved problem: simply dump object definitions from Teradata, translate them individually, and replay the result into the destination data warehouse.
 Since schema definitions are typically devoid of complex SQL such as the use of Global Temporary Tables or, say, recursion, most schema translators do a decent job when transcribing.
 Less than 10% of the overall effort goes into schema transfer.

-Similarly, the transfer of data poses few real problems.
+Similarly, the transfer of data poses a few real problems.
 Although transferring 10’s or even 100’s of terabytes can be tricky especially if only a short window of time is available to complete the task.
 Data transfer accounts for about another 10% of the overall effort.

 What puts migrations at risk every time, however, is making existing applications work with the new destination data warehouse.
 Approximately 80% of the overall effort of a conventional migration goes into application rewrite.

 Most BI/ETL vendors support cloud data warehouses in the latest versions of their software.
-Emphasis is on latest version.
+Emphasis is on the latest version.
 If you have a well-established application ecosystem you are probably running older versions of these systems.
 This means you cannot just repoint them.

 In order to make them work with your new destination data warehouse you need to upgrade first.
 The effort depends on the size and structure of the existing system.
 But upgrading is an operation that typically spans multiple quarters and quickly runs into the millions of dollars.